 Our comments are informed by renewables industry representation on Working Group 1 and from canvassing wider views from our membership.
 If you would like to discuss any aspect of this response, please don't hesitate to contact me.

 Our response is structured as follows:

-- General comments on sharing
+- General comments on overrun

-- Comments on the zonal and nodal proposals for sharing

-- Comments on the notification process
+- Comments on each pricing option

 - Views on the Original and the Alternatives

 General comments